danschmidtke/academic-kickstart/content/currentprojects/BreedingHate/index.md

 ---

 ### The big idea
-Intergroup bias isn’t only what people *think*—it’s also what people *say*.
+Intergroup bias isn’t only what people *think* — it’s also what people *say*.
 We tested whether language becomes more positive when people describe an in-group (“us”) than an out-group (“them”), and whether those tiny language shifts can **accumulate as they get passed from person to person**.

 ### What we did
 - Ran two online experiments to compare the positivity of words used to describe **in-groups vs. out-groups**, across a wide range of “seed” descriptions (from negative to positive).